nsg-ethz/FANcY/README.md

 ## Quick Install

 In order to run the simulations, you have to install our `fancy` python package and the `ns3` simulator with our custom code.
+You can easily achieve that with very few commands:

 1. Create a folder called `fancy` at your `HOME`.
 ```